nf-core/logos/README.md

 /make_logo.sh NewPipeline
 mv NewPipeline* /data
 ```
-You will find your logos in PNG and SVG format in `/path/on/host` then.
+You will then find your logos in PNG and SVG format in `/path/on/host/`.

 ### Create logo using Singularity